Niklus/pwa-mobile-app/README.md

 ## Todos
 * Make the list responsive.
 Only looks good on mobile
-* Give the user a chance to update the news list and bookmark articles
+* Give the user a way of updating the news list and bookmarking articles
 * Delete outdated articles from the database